acsone/odoo-autodiscover/README.rst

 automatically (ie ``connector``).

-It uses pre-built wheel packages at https://wheelhouse.acsone.eu, so the procedure is extremely fast as it does not need to compile dependencies.
+It uses pre-built wheel packages at https://wheelhouse.acsone.eu, so the procedure is extremely fast and you don't need any compiler nor build dependencies.

   .. code:: Bash